benshinnick/traveling-salesperson-genetic-algorithm-solution/README.md

 - cost from the ga
 - time the ga took to run
 - percent of optimal (eg: 120%) that the ga produced

-## Deliverables

-You will submit the following for this project:
-1. A User's manual that describes how to set up and run your program.
-2. A UML diagram reflecting the final layout of your program.
-3. Your source code in C++.
-4. Results file: An Excel spreadsheet containing the results from each run (for 10, 11, 12, etc cities) with one row for the 10 city, 11 city, 12 city, etc run.
-The column headers should be the 6 items output by a single run.
-This table is a summary of the data for all the individual  outputs from 10 cities, 11 cities, etc.
-5. A makefile for the project